It's 1 Louder

 Would LOVE to connect with you on my YouTube channel at https://www.youtube.com/@RockwithPJPat

-Whatever you do, make sure it's always 1 LOUDER.
+Whatever you do, do it 1 LOUDER.

-Rock on!
 Thanks for listening.
+ROCK ON!

 [00:00:00] one thing I learned while watching one of the Kurt Hammett's interviews is that he actually approached the recording of 72 Seasons in a more spontaneous approach when crafting his solos, and I gotta say it definitely shows that